 Refunds Not Forthcoming For Excluded SkyBet Customers

 In total, these accounts held balances of £51,817.
-SkyBet returned a substantial amount of the money but were unable to return £24,588 because the account’s registered payment method had expired or the balance was less than £1.
+SkyBet returned a substantial amount of the money but could not return £24,588 because the account’s registered payment method had expired or the balance was less than £1.

-We ask it every time we report on one of these fines, who is next?
+Every time we report on one of these fines, we ask who is next.